FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 And I'll just leave you with one final question.

-Why would that be the government?
+Why would that be government?

-Do you feel as the director that perhaps like not only the FBI but the Secret Service needs to have a complete reconstruction?
+Do you feel as the director that perhaps not only the FBI but the Secret Service needs to have a complete reconstruction?

 Do you think it's still put together the way that could best do its job?

-The FBI that I see engaging with state and local law enforcement from all 50 states that I hear about from prosecutors, judges, business leaders, community leaders, foreign partners, is an FBI that is respected, trusted, appreciated, and that is there for people when they need them the most.
+The FBI that I see every single day, having visited all 56 of our field offices at least twice, many of them three times, the FBI that I see engaging with state and local law enforcement from all 50 states that I hear about from prosecutors, judges, business leaders, community leaders, foreign partners, is an FBI that is respected, trusted, appreciated, and that is there for people when they need them the most.

 Any comment on the other agencies?